greylabel/mac-dev-playbook/docs/mac-setup.md

 ## Mac Development Ansible Playbook
 ### Get the playbook
-Clone or download (this) [mac-dev-playbook](https://github.com/greylabel/mac-dev-playbook) git repo to a temporary location, or wherever you prefer to store source code checkouts, e.g. `~/Projects`.
+Clone or download (this) [mac-dev-playbook](https://github.com/greylabel/mac-dev-playbook) git repo to a temporary location, or wherever you prefer to store source code checkouts, e.g. `/tmp` or `~/Projects`.

 #### Clone with Git
 ```bash